Campus Improvement Plan

 Goal 3: SAFE SCHOOLS.
 Spring Branch Middle School will ensure a safe and secure learning environment.

-Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures that comply with SB 11, and include Standard Operating Procedures.
+Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures (EOP) that comply with SB 11, and include Standard Operating Procedures.

-Evaluation Data Sources: Campus emergency operation procedures documents
+Evaluation Data Sources: Campus Emergency Operation Procedures Documents

 Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.